 All grades for the above-listed assignments will be posted in your tab marked "GRADES."
-Please allow up to 7 days for a grade to appear.
-I do check my emails regularly, however I like to grade on the weekends.
+Please allow 7 days for a grade to appear.
+Though I check my email regularly, I do a lot of the "grading" on weekends.

 Again, if you should have any questions on the content or instructions.. please notify me.